-Fotis Dulos' ex-girlfriend pleads not guilty in CT missing mom case
+Fotis Dulos' ex-girlfriend pleads not guilty in Connecticut missing mom case

 FOTIS DULOS, CHARGED WITH MURDERING MISSING WIFE, DEAD AFTER SUICIDE ATTEMPT

 Jennifer Dulos, 50, disappeared on May 24 after dropping off her five children off at school.
 Authorities believed her husband, Fotis Dulos, kidnapped and murdered her.
 He was charged in her death last month.
 The couple was in the midst of a contentious divorce and custody battle.

 Investigators found a bloody scene at Dulos' New Canaan home, and there appeared to be efforts to clean it up.
-Prosecutors believe Troconis was with Dulos when he was disposing of trash bags in Hartford later in the day his wife disappeared.
+Prosecutors believe Troconis was with Dulos when he was disposing of trash bags in Hartford later on the day his wife disappeared.

 Investigators retrieved some of the bags, which tested positive for Jennifer Dulos' DNA and contained zip ties, clothing and other items.
-In addition, Troconis gave conflicting information during three interviews and lied about seeing Fotis Dulos on the morning his wife disappeared.
+In addition, prosecutors say Troconis gave conflicting information during three interviews and lied about seeing Fotis Dulos on the morning his wife disappeared.

-Schoenhorn indicated he may challenge the admissibility of the police interviews, saying there may have been a language barrier, as her first language is Spanish.
+Schoenhorn indicated he may challenge the admissibility of the police interviews, saying there may have been a language barrier, as his client's first language is Spanish.

 Dulos, 52, died last month from an apparent suicide.
 In a handwritten note, he said Troconis and another co-defendant had nothing to do with Jennifer Dulos' disappearance.